inonehp/home-page/README.md

 Extension New Tab: any site in each new tab.
 Themes for Geany.
 Themes for Firefox.
-And others related to HTML, CSS and JavaScript.
+And other related things to HTML, CSS and JavaScript.

 ---